Bollywood singer Shamshad Begum dies aged 94

 Her most memorable songs include "Mere Piya Gaye Rangoon" from the 1949 film "Patanga" and "Leke Pehla Pehla Pyar" from the 1956 hit "C.I.D.".

-"Teri Mehfil Mein Qismat", her duet with Indian's most famous most famous playback singer Lata Mangeshkar in the 1960 blockbuster "Mughal-E-Azam", is still often played on Indian radio.
+"Teri Mehfil Mein Qismat", her duet with India's most famous playback singer Lata Mangeshkar in the 1960 blockbuster "Mughal-E-Azam", is still often played on Indian radio.

 "I am saddened to hear of the death of Shamshad Begum.
 I have sung with her in several films and she had a pleasant and simple personality," Mangeshkar wrote on Twitter.